nguyencse/URLEmbeddedView/README.md

 }
 ```

-And DO NOT forget add internet permission in manifest if already not present
+And DO NOT forget to add internet permission in manifest if already not present

 ```groovy
     <uses-permission android:name="android.permission.INTERNET" />